AakashPatil1/loginsqlite/README.md

 # loginsqlite

-this code will only code
+this code will only java and sqlite login and reg